input-output-hk/cardano-metadata-submitter/README.md

 }
 ```

-If you pass a subject that already has an entry to `-i`, then your draft will be a copy of the original.
+If you pass a subject that already has an entry to `-i`, then your draft will be a freshly initialized version.
+To modify
+the original instead, do not provide `-i`, and your draft will be a copy of the original.

 ### Adding a preimage